Kong/kong/README.md

 ## Development

-We encourage community contributions to Kong.
+We encourage every community contributions to Kong.
 To make sure it is a smooth experience (both for you and for the Kong team), please read [CONTRIBUTING.md](CONTRIBUTING.md), [DEVELOPER.md](DEVELOPER.md), [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), and [COPYRIGHT](COPYRIGHT) before